Eagle Scout: Requirements

 The rank of Eagle Scout may be earned by a Scout who has been a Life Scout for at least six months, has earned a minimum of 21 merit badges, has demonstrated Scout Spirit, and has demonstrated leadership within their troop, crew or ship.
 Additionally they must plan, develop, and lead a service project—the Eagle Project—that demonstrates both leadership and a commitment to duty.
 After all requirements are met, they must complete an Eagle Scout board of review.
 The board of review can be completed up to 3 months after their 18th birthday as long as all other requirements are completed before their 18th birthday.
 Venturers and Sea Scouts who attained First Class as a Scout may continue working toward the Star, Life and Eagle Scout ranks, as well as Eagle Palms, while registered as a Venturer or Sea Scout up to their 18th birthday.
 Scouts with a permanent mental or physical disability may use alternate requirements based on abilities, if approved by the council.

 Eagle Scout may be awarded posthumously, if and only if all requirements except the board of review are completed before death.
 A board of review may be held and the award presented to the Scout's family.
 The Spirit of the Eagle Award is an honorary posthumous special recognition for any registered youth member who has died in an accident or through illness.
 The Line of Duty Fallen Eagle Recognition is a recognition for Eagle Scouts who have died in the line of duty in professions such as the military, law enforcement or emergency services.

 Eagle Scout Service Project

-The Eagle Scout Service Project, or simply "Eagle Project," is the opportunity for a Scout to demonstrate leadership of others while performing a project for the benefit of any religious institution, any school, or his community.
+The Eagle Scout Service Project, or simply "Eagle Project," is the opportunity for a Scout to demonstrate leadership of others while performing a project for the benefit of any religious institution, any school, or their community.
 The project is not allowed to benefit the Boy Scouts of America or its councils, districts, units, camps and so forth.
 It also cannot be of a commercial nature or be solely a fund-raising project.
 There is no official requirement for duration of projects.